-- In the meantime, make the frosting by mixing powdered sugar, cocoa and margarine together.
-Once it’s thoroughly mixed, add the vanilla and soy milk until you reached a desired consistency.
+- In the meantime, make the frosting by mixing powdered sugar, cocoa, and margarine together.
+Once it's thoroughly mixed, add the vanilla and soy milk until you reached the desired consistency.

 - After cookies have cooled, top them with frosting.
 I used a decorative nozzle to add a little more flair to the frosting.